 WARNING & REPUBLISHING

 This publication contains general information only, and is not to be construed as legal advice.
-Laws differs in each jurisdiction in Australia, and may be interpreted or applied differently depending on your location.
+Laws differ in each jurisdiction in Australia, and may be interpreted or applied differently depending on your location.
 This publication is not to be used as a substitute for legal advice tailored to your individual situation.
 Use of this publication does not create or constitute a solicitor-client relationship between Andreyev Lawyers and any user of this publication.

 If you would like to use any or our articles for marketing to your own clients, please call us on 1300 654 590 and ask to speak to Andrew.